solvire/ordo_electro/README.rst

 	vim ordo_electro/config/common.py

+Make sure to add your keys for the various apps in:

+	/Users/USERNAME/.ordo_electro/settings.ini

+	[secrets]
+	TWITTER_KEY: abasdflkj
+	TWITTER_SECRET: 409avnlkadlfkk

+Note: these will change and be moved to the DB at some point.

 First make sure to create and activate a virtualenv_, then open a terminal at the project root and install the requirements for local development::

     $ pip install -r requirements/local.txt